DelNov/T-Flows/readme.md

 # Documents/all_control_keywords.
 #-----------------------------------------------------------
 ```
-Please read through it, it gives a lots of explanations which are probably not worth repeating here.
+Please read through it, it gives a lots of explanations which are probably not necessary repeating here.
 We will cover different options in subsequent sections of this manual.
 For the sake of shortness, copy the template control file to just ```control``` file with:
 ```
 cp  control_template_for_lid_driven  control
 ```